adarshaldkar/Skill_Swap_Platform/README.md

 Skill Swap Platform

-Overview:Develop a Skill Swap Platform — a mini application that enables users to list their skills andrequest others in return
+Overview:Develop a Skill Swap Platform — a mini application that enables users to list their skills and request others in return

 Features:

-Basic info: Name, location (optional), profile photo (optional) List of skills offered
+Basic info: Name, location (optional), profile photo (optional)

+List of skills offered

 List of skills wanted